Author/Illustrator: Liz Wong

 - Theme – finding your place and that it doesn’t have to be with just Group A or Group B but can be something in-between of your own choosing.

 - Art – so adorable and simple.
 Lovely and perfect for young kids.

 - I love the shades of green with muted red barn and blue-green water.
 The white ducks and orange cat just POP in this spread.

 - This spread packs an emotional punch of what it’s like to feel different.

 Grab a kid and read this book together at home or use it for story time in a classroom.

 This review is part of Susanna Leonard Hill’s Perfect Picture Book series.
 Visit her site to see the other books recommended.

-Disclosure: I received my copy of this book from the publisher Chronicle Books.
+Disclosure: I received an F&G of this book from the publisher.
 This review nevertheless reflects my own and honest opinion about the book.